Darkanka-hacker/HolyScan/README.md

 ## Usage

-1. Insert a IP and press "Invoke Holy Scan
+1. Enter the target IP and click “Invoke Holy Scan” to start the process.